 You typically need to act quickly after finding the ad with the lower price, as well.
 You may have as little as 10 days after the publication of the ad to make your claim.

-Amex price protection is not universally available but is offered through some cards issued by other financial institutions, including U.S. Bank and Navy Federal Credit Union.
+Amex price protection is not universally available but is offered through some cards issued by other financial institutions, including Navy Federal Credit Union.
 American Express just serves as the network for these cards, not the issuer, and provides some of the benefits.

 Bank of America credit cards don’t offer price protection.

 Some cards such as the Chase Sapphire Preferred® Card (Review) and Chase Sapphire Reserve® (Review) used to have price protection, but Chase discontinued this benefit as of August 2018 for most cards.
-A few co-branded Chase cards still have it:
+Some co-branded Chase cards still have it:

 The price protection benefit for Citi credit cards, known as Citi Price Rewind, is no longer available as of September 2019.